javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

-# Property flags and descriptors [todo move to objects?]
+# Property flags and descriptors

-Now as we know how to work with primitives and several concrete object-based types, let's return to objects in general.

 As we know, objects can store properties.

-But an object property is actually more complex thing than just a "key-value" mapping.
+Till now, a property was a simple "key-value" pair to us.
+But an object property is actually more complex and tunable thing.

 [cut]